sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/recognisable/recognisable.md

   title: 'Wiedererkennbar'
 }) }}

 Purchasing a ticket on the SBB website, SBB mobile app or from ticket machines is a clear and recognisable procedure for our customers.
 They know how it works with SBB.
-The same applies to internal business applications.​{.lead}
+The same applies to internal business applications.​ {.lead}